- May 11, 2018

 Closer to our modern age, metal crowns made of gold or amalgam (a blend of mercury and other metals) were often used between they were durable and could restore the function of damaged teeth.

-But, metal teeth tend to stand out for the wrong reasons.
+But, mercury in fillings (along with other metals) tend to stand out for the wrong reasons.

 So … people designed ceramic teeth with the aim of making them look more “natural.”
 The problem with these was that the early ceramics were fragile and broke easily.